yubobo/cdap/docs/loom-docs/source/overview/high-availability.rst

 #.
 Write operations can be slower due to synchronous replication.
 #.
 All transactions in progress in a data center when it goes down will be lost.
 #.
 On data center failure, the jobs in that data center will not make any progress.
-#.
-No control on what data gets replicated, can lead to massive change logs.

 Single Master